anton-kirschhock/TfsMigrationUtility.Prototype/README.md

   - File: Done => if the rollback uses Delete, Add or Rename
   - Folder: Done => if the rollback uses Delete, Add or Rename
 - Merge:
-  - File: Unknown
+  - File: Not tested
-  - Folder: Unknown
+  - Folder: Not tested

+#Own use
+You can use this code (if it helps).
+The "core" of this application is the following viewmodel: https://github.com/muziekklas/TfsMigrationUtility.Prototype/blob/master/TFSMigrationTool/ViewModels/MigrateHistoryViewModel.cs
+Find the method "Runner".
+I know, the code is not clean.
+But it was just a test :)

 #Contributing
 Help is always welcome!
 If you know something which can help development, Shoot!